karsv/jv-fruit-shop/README.md

+# To run project use argument parametr as path to csv file

 # JUnit practice

 Your task is to implement the following requirements and cover at least 80% of your code with JUnit tests.